Art is a celebration of God’s gifts

 I made two of these (left and right) for my 1979 Kawasaki LTD 1000 motorcycle (below).
 The two holes align with a gas tank mounting bracket.
 It started as a pen and ink drawing that was etched in magnesium (thanks to my friend Dub) then I carved it out of the etch panel and painted it gold to match the LTD’s blue and gold pinstriping.

-1976 – Watercolor on watercolor pad
+1976 – Watercolor on pencil on watercolor pad

 1977 – Acrylic and ink on acetate